5 Thing to Know About the Minimum Wage Increase

 Print

-Every year, the Quebec government determines by how much minimum wage will increase.
-This year, the minimum wage was increased to $15.25 per hour.
-This means workers who were already paid minimum wage and who work 40 hours a week will earn an additional $2080 per year before taxes.
+Every year, the Ministère du Travail (Quebec department of labour) determines by how much the minimum wage will increase.
+This year, the minimum wage will increase to $15.75 per hour.
+This means workers who were already paid minimum wage and who work 40 hours a week will earn an additional $1040 per year before taxes.

 An employee is considered a “tip employee” if they regularly get tips from clients and work in a restaurant, bar, hotel, etc.